 J. Hersman, General Agent.
-S. W. Whiting, Jno.
-R. Williams, Executive Committee.
-John Primrose, All communications in reference to insurance hould be addressed to the Secretary, post paid.
+S. W. Whiting, Executive Committee.
+Jno.
+R. Williams, John Primrose, All communications in reference to insurance should be addressed to the Secretary, post paid.
 J. C. PARTRIDGE, Sec'y.

 Raleigh, Mar.
 22, 1853.

-Notice to the Public. rumor seems to be going the rounds thoughout our entire Line of Express, that PARISEN & King have sold out their business to Messrs.
+Notice to the Public. rumor seems to be going the rounds thoughout our entire Line of Express, that PARISEN King have sold out their business to Messrs.
 ADAMS & Co., and as such rumor tends to the injury of our business, we hereby notify the public that all rumors they may hear in that respect, are as false as they are malicious; and furthermore, that Messrs.
 Adams, & Co, never had or ever will have sufficient means to buy out the enterprize of Parisen & King.
 But, on the other hand, Messrs.
-P. & K. intend to meet and fight the enemy on their own ground, until they are obliged to do their business on the economical and expeditious princple of which they have so been deficient.
-PARISEN & KING having their arrangements throughout of the most complete system, continue to receive and forward every description of Merchandize, Freight and Vauables, to and from New Surgery-NATHAN B. SMITH, M. D. York, Virginia, North Carolina and Tennessee, with the utmost dispatch and at low rates.
+P. & K. intend to meet and fight the enemy on their own ground, until they are obliged to do their busiwhich they have so been deficient.
+PARISEN & KING having their arrangements throughout of the most complete system, continue to receive and forward every description of Merchandize, Freight and Vauables, to and from New York, Virginia, North Carolina and Tennessee, with the utmost dispatch and at low rates.

 PARISEN & KING.
-Bollingbrook street, Petersburg, Va., and 2 Barclay street, New York.
+Bollingbrook street, Petersburg, Va., and 2 Barlay street, New York.
 July 5, 1853.

 Lime.
-FRESH lot of Thomaston Lime just received, JAS.
+FRESH lot of Thomaston Lime just received, and for sale.
+JAS.
 M. TOWLES.
 July 19, 1853.